herbertamaya/GettingAndCleaningDataProject/README.md

 The files provided are:
 ========================
 -'run_analysys.R': This script contains a function call createTidyDataSet().
 Once called, the output of this function wil be a file call 'tidy_data_set.txt' which contains the tidy data set.
 This function will work properly as long as the package 'dplyr' is already installed, and the Samsung Data is in the working directory.

--'code_book.pdf': Describes the variables in the tidy data set.
+-'Tidy Data Set Code Book.pdf': Describes the variables in the tidy data set.

 References: